day8/re-frame/README.md

 ### 3rd Domino - Effect Handling

-These descriptions of `effects` are realised (actioned).
+The descriptions of `effects` are realised (actioned).
+This is where the mutation happens.

 Now, to a functional programmer, `effects` are scary in a [xenomorph kind of way](https://www.google.com.au/search?q=xenomorph).
-Nothing messes with functional purity quite like the need for effects and coeffects.
-But, on the other hand, `effects` are equally marvelous because they take the app forward.
+Nothing messes with functional purity quite like the need for side effects.
+But, on the other hand, `effects` are equally marvelous because they move the app forward.
 Without them, an app stays stuck in one state forever, never achieving anything.

-So re-frame embraces the protagonist nature of `effects` - the entire, unruly zoo of them - but it does so in a controlled, debuggable, auditable, mockable, plugable way.
+So re-frame embraces the protagonist nature of `effects` - the entire, unruly zoo of them - but it does so in a controlled, debuggable, auditable, mockable, pluggable way.

 ### A Pivot Point